Obtaining a driving licence is a big milestone in many people's lives.

 This includes drivers from countries such as the Philippines, India and Pakistan.

 What do I need to apply for my driving licence – do I need an eye test?

-The first step is to sign up to a driving school who will provide you with lessons, and eventually the tests that will determine if you are eligible for a licence to drive.
+The first step is to sign up for a driving school that will provide you with lessons and, eventually, the tests that will determine if you are eligible for a licence to drive.